-Exercise Intolerance vs. Exertion Intolerance vs. PEM
+Exercise Intolerance vs. Exertion Intolerance vs. Post-Exertional Malaise

 A common source of confusion are the terms "exercise intolerance" and "exertion intolerance", and how they relate to PEM.
 So here's a brief clarification: